35 Best Places to Volunteer with Kids [Volunteer Opportunities in Kansas City]

 Phoenix Family Volunteer

 Phoenix Family, located in the downtown Kansas City area, works to support low-income families and senior citizens all around the metro area.
-With dozens of opportunities to get involved, you’re sure to find a way to give back to other families struggling with situational poverty this holiday season.
+With dozens of opportunities to get involved, you’re sure to find a way to give back to other families struggling with situational poverty.

 How to support Phoenix Family: